yuanjing-ma/NinimHMDA/README.md

-## NinimHMDA: Neural Integration of Neighborhood Information for multiple Human Microbe-Disease Association Types Prediction on a Multiplex Heterogeneous Network
+## NinimHMDA: NinimHMDA: Neural Integration of Neighborhood Information on a Multiplex Heterogeneous Network for Multiple Human Microbe-Disease Association Types Prediction

 __Abstract__